I am working on a graphic novel titled, "Seven Citadels" with friend Kevin Maurer.

 This is a teaser video of the opening scene.
 Kevin is the narrator.

-The newspaper I work for wanted to create a fun quiz to add to our online coverage to the election.
+The newspaper I work for, The Fayetteville Observer, wanted to create a fun quiz to add to our online coverage to the election.
 I came up with this super simple game.
 I did all the drawings, animations and coding.
 Though, I was able to code it because I found a very simple way of doing so.
 I also created a version of this game for the OSU Alumni Association.
 That game centered around Legend Archie Griffin.

 Let's call this the Kane Cochran section